HBproptech/l2ksdk/README.md

 # Leads2Keys - Flutter SDK

-This package is for the partners of the real-estate survey app [Leads2Keys](https://leads2keys.com/).
+This package is for the partners of [Leads2Keys](https://leads2keys.com/) real-estate survey app.

 # Usage